hmattinson/Dissertation_Excello/README.md

 University of Cambridge final dissertation.

-The aim of this project is to take Microsoft's Excel, one of the most omnipresent pieces of software, and create a system for music composition and performance within it.
+This project took Microsoft's Excel, one of the most omnipresent pieces of software, and created a system for music composition and performance within it - Excello.

 ## Set up